Ying Da: Career

-Ying Da made his film debut in Xie Jin's The Last Aristocrats, playing Zhou Daqing.
+Ying made his film debut in Xie Jin's The Last Aristocrats, playing Zhou Daqing.

 In 1990, he was director of the People's Arts Theatre of Beijing.
 That same year, for his role as Zhao Xinmei in Fortress Besieged, he was nominated for the Hundred Flowers Award for Best Supporting Actor at the 13th Hundred Flowers Awards.

-In 1993, Ying Da had a cameo appearance in Chen Kaige's Farewell My Concubine, a drama film starring Leslie Cheung, Zhang Fengyi and Gong Li.
+In 1993, Ying had a cameo appearance in Chen Kaige's Farewell My Concubine, a drama film starring Leslie Cheung, Zhang Fengyi and Gong Li.

-In 1997, Ying Da starred with Ng Man-tat, Eric Tsang, Zhao Benshan, Song Dandan in the comedy film Family Harmony.
+In 1997, Ying starred with Ng Man-tat, Eric Tsang, Zhao Benshan, Song Dandan in the comedy film Family Harmony.
 It earned good ratings nationwide.
 That same year, he starred opposite Ge You, Xu Fan, He Bing, Liu Bei in Feng Xiaogang's comedy film The Dream Factory.

 In 2001, he starred in the comedy film Big Shot's Funeral, alongside Rosamund Kwan, Paul Mazursky, Donald Sutherland.
 The film marked the second collaboration between Ying Da and Feng Xiaogang.
 He received a Hundred Flowers Award for Best Supporting Actor at the 25th Hundred Flowers Awards for the role.

 In 2005, he appeared in Waiting Alone, a romantic comedy starring Xia Yu, Gong Beibi and Li Bingbing.

-In 2006, Ying Da portrayed Ni Zhengyu in the historical film The Tokyo Trial, directed by Gao Qunshu.
+In 2006, Ying portrayed Ni Zhengyu in the historical film The Tokyo Trial, directed by Gao Qunshu.

-In 2008, Ying Da participated in Chen Kaige's Forever Enthralled as Feng Ziguang, a friend of Leon Lai and Zhang Ziyi's characters.
+In 2008, Ying participated in Chen Kaige's Forever Enthralled as Feng Ziguang, a friend of Leon Lai and Zhang Ziyi's characters.
 That same year, he made a guest appearance as Leng Zixing in The Dream of Red Mansions, adapted from Qing dynasty novelist Cao Xueqin's classical novel of the same title.